lukasz-si/resume/README.md

-# Resume skeleton
+# Resume template

 [See demo](http://lukasz-si.github.io/resume/)

 # Getting Started

-In order to use the skeleton just clone/fork this git repository.
+In order to use the template just clone/fork this git repository.
+Install `node.js` with `npm`.

 Run the following commands in the main folder:
 ```